tforward/AGOL-Field-Editor/README.md

 * Load and apply a JSON configuration file to apply to all fields where match.
 * Filters for fields settings.

-### How to use
-* Save a copy of your ArcGIS Online Assistant JSON file to disk, also serves as back-up.
-* Load the file into the ArcGIS Online JSON Field Editor.
-* Configure how you want to fields to be used.
-* Save the JSON file.
-* Re-upload back into ArcGIS Online Assistant and save your edits.

 ### Prerequisites

-Use of the ArcGIS online Assistant and how to get to view your JSON data there.
+Use of the [ArcGIS Online Assistant](https://ago-assistant.esri.com/) and how to get to view your JSON data there.

 ## FAQ

 Q: When I view the raw JSON it’s all compacted, aka Minified.

 A: Use an online JSON Beautifier to change this, like this one [JSONFormatter](https://jsonformatter.org/)

 ## Notes